 1. The JR pass only works on JR lines

 A JR pass may get you from one city to the next, but will not work on anything else.
 Local buses, subways, and non-JR trains must be paid for out of pocket and you should factor in those additional costs.
+Trying to stick to just JR trains within a city will require a lot of co-ordination, and in some places like Osaka and Kyoto, the JR trains are limited.
 Meanwhile, there are other ways to cover such costs and get around Japan – with and without JR trains – which leads me to my next point…

 2. There are cheaper, more flexible tourist passes throughout the country

 Throughout Japan, regional passes can be used on inter-city and public transit.
-This is the case for the Kansai area, arguably Japan’s most popular region after Tokyo, as it includes Kyoto, Osaka, Nara, Kobe, Hyogo, Wakayama and Shiga.
-A multi-day Kansai Thru Pass (price breakdown below) can be used in and between all of these cities – some of which are hours apart.
+This is the case for the Kansai area, arguably Japan's most popular region after Tokyo, as it includes Kyoto, Osaka, Nara, Kobe, Hyogo, Wakayama and Shiga.
+A multi-day Kansai-Hiroshima JR & Buss Pass or a Kansai Thru Pass (price breakdown below) can be used in and between all of these cities – some of which are hours apart.
 Better yet, it includes unlimited use of inter-city trains, subways, and buses and can be used on non-consecutive days.
 Finally, you also get discounted entry to multiple attractions.
 How thrifty is that?!

 Overall, regional passes tend to allow more flexible planning.
-Passes can typically be purchased at Tourist Information Centres, which are common in airports and rail or bus stations.
+Get an idea of where you want to go and start searching your city names on Klook.com, which sells most of the regional passes (and you'll get cashback points on each purchase).
+Unlike the JR pass, many regional passes can also be purchased at Tourist Information Centres, which are common in airports and rail or bus stations.

-3. It’s likely cheaper to buy train tickets as you go
+3. It’s often cheaper to buy train tickets as you go

 Simple as it seems to flash a JR pass every time you board a train, it’s really not that hard nor is it expensive to buy train tickets as you go.
-This is especially true on short distance routes.
-Kyoto to Osaka for example, costs just ¥410 (~$4 USD) and takes a little over an hour by regular train (JR takes just as long).
-Needless to say, the average ¥4,158 ($34 USD) daily cost of a 7-day JR pass would not pay itself off for that day’s trip!
+This is especially true on short distance routes, including some of the most popular tourist destinations, Kyoto, Osaka, and Nara.
+Kyoto to Osaka for example, costs just ¥410 (~$3.60 USD) and takes a little over an hour by regular train (JR takes just as long).
+Needless to say, the average ¥4,158 ($37 USD) daily cost of a 7-day JR pass would not pay itself off for that day's trip!